cklukas/ckUtilities/README.md

 Current prototypes:

+* `ck-chat` — chat interface backed by the ck-ai runtime stubs.
 * `ck-json-view` — JSON tree viewer built with Turbo Vision.
 * `ck-du` — disk usage explorer with tree views, file listings, unit and sort controls.
 CK Utilities aims to bring a set of everyday power utilities to a **Turbo Vision** text UI, so they’re easier to discover and safer to use—while staying fast and script-friendly.